wbsllc/website/_servicelist/2-consultation.md

 ---
 Worthington Behavioral Services offers private pay Parent Training in Applied Behvaior Analysis to families awaiting an autism specturm disorder diagnosis and/or ABA therapy with a provider.
 We understand the importance of starting therapy as soon as possible and the frustration families face while awaiting a diagnosis or when being placed on waiting lists for ABA therapy.
 This service is offered to assist families with the transition into ABA therapy.

-**This services requires a referral from a physician or ABA provider.**
+**This service requires a referral from a physician or ABA provider.**